max-mapper/json-merge/readme.md

 - paths to newline-delimited json data files
 - HTTP uris that return newline-delimited json data
 - JSONStream selector syntax to be used to parse stdin into a stream of JS objects
+- Any of the above in standard JSON form with `--parse=true`

 ## examples